yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/identityproviderbase-get.md

 # Get identityProvider
 Namespace: microsoft.graph

-Get the properties and relationships of the specified identity provider in the tenant.
+Retrieve the properties and relationships of a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) in Azure AD.

-Among the types of providers derived from identityProviderBase, you can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) resource in Azure AD.
-In Azure AD B2C, this operation can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md) resource.
+For Azure AD B2C, it can retrieve properties and relationships of a [socialIdentityProvider](../resources/socialidentityprovider.md).

 ## Permissions